Prabesh01/ctf-discord-bot/README.md

 ### Tricks

 - You can create whole bunch of challenges without publishing them by setting "is_over=True" when creating challenge.
 It will only go live once you edited the challenge and set it to False.
-- Do not keep two same challange name. it will affect bot's flag submission process.